schongallam/makenetspace/README.md

 # makenetspace

 makenetspace is a simple POSIX-compliant script which creates a network namespace, moves a specified interface into it, and spawns a root shell in that namespace.
 Changes are reverted upon exiting.
 It does basic error checking along the way, and will attempt to ignore certain minor errors.
 It recognizes options for IP configuration by dhclient, static assignment, or skipping the configuration step.
-It supports ethernet, open wifi, and WPA via wpa_supplicant.
+It supports ethernet, open wifi, and WPA2 via wpa_supplicant.

 Why might this be useful?
 If you have multiple network interfaces on your device, and want a quick and convenient way to set up an environment where you can control which traffic goes through which interface, this script might be for you.
 Suppose, for example, that you have two internet connections.
 You may want to use browser A for connection 1, and browser B for connection 2.
 This script will make it easy for you to do that.